vysheng-telegram-cli/telegram-cli/README.md

 > This is a fork of [kenorb's repository](https://github.com/kenorb-contrib/tg), who has been maintaining [vysheng's repository](https://github.com/vysheng/tg) after he discontinued public development of this project.

+Note: currently, it is not possible to use this project, due to the [protocol deprecation](https://github.com/kenorb-contrib/tg/issues/64#issuecomment-1637674372).

 ## API, Protocol documentation

 Documentation for Telegram API is available here: <http://core.telegram.org/api>

 Documentation for MTproto protocol is available here: <http://core.telegram.org/mtproto>

 ## Building